justinpage/building-evolutionary-architectures/chapter-8.md

 #### Low-Hanging Fruit

 Find architecture that already is largely decoupled and not on a critical path with any dependencies.
-Improving the modularity and deceasing coupling can allow teams to demonstrate the benefits of evolutionary architecture through fitness functions and incremental change.
+Improving the modularity and decreasing coupling can allow teams to demonstrate the benefits of evolutionary architecture through fitness functions and incremental change.

 In turn, these types of decoupled components can make it easier to build deployment pipelines and provide a platform for easier and more robust testing.